 Earlier studies on the L2 learners' motivational orientations start with Gardner and Lambert's (1959, 1972) work in a Canadian context.
 They classified two dichotomies of L2 motivation i.e. integrative and instrumental motivational orientations that had a significant effect on the previous and modern researchers.
 According to them, integrative means to mix up or to integrate with the native community, and instrumental includes the personal needs of the learners i.e. passing an exam, getting a good job or money, etc. Different researchers have given their definitions of these two dichotomies of motivational orientations.
 According to Gardner et al. (1983), instrumental motivation is "Learning an L2 for perceived utility".
-Gardner (2010) also defined the same type of motivation as L2 learners learning a language with several numbers of "pragmatic gains" as compared to the connection with the native society.
+Gardner (2010) also defined the same type of motivation as L2 learners learning a language with several numbers of "pragmatic gains" as compared to Page No.435 the connection with the native society.
 Saville (2006) defines instrumental motivation as "these instrumental goals enhance an individual self-image or social status, good career opportunities to further study or meet the school requirements, to read technical translations or materials".
 Gardner (1985) highlighted that integrative motivation is more important than instrumental motivation.
 Integrative motivation takes the place of instrumental motivation as the former includes "attitudinal and goal-oriented factors as compared to the latter.
-Also, Dörnyei and Dörnyei (2001) disproved that both types of motivation (integrative and instrumental) are not considered contradictory to each other but these two are considered "two sides of one coin".
+Also, Dörnyei and Dörnyei (2001) disproved that both types of motivation (integrative and instrumental) are not considered contradictory but rather these two are considered "two sides of one coin".
 These two play an important and equal role in attaining or acquiring learning L2.
 Also, another researcher (Waner, 2008) was in favour of both motivational types, he declared that using both types simultaneously will generate positive outcomes while learning the language.
 According to Wong (2011), in instrumental motivation, the learners learn L2 with high "Utilitarian purposes" like getting fame in society or getting a high-status job while in integrative motivation the learners want to amalgamate with the L2 community to learn a second language.

+Linguistic research in the present age has been undertaken almost all the major issues and aspects concerning language and its various aspects ranging from micro-linguistic branches of pure structural and formal aspects to the various macro-linguistic branches (both inter- and intra-disciplinary) encompassing a range of overlapping and common areas of investigation. (see, Ali et.al., 2018, 2019a, 2019b, 2019c, 2020a, 2020b, 2021, 2022a, 2022b).
 Lamb (2004) studied the motivation of students in Indonesia (11-12 years old) situated in a city high school.
 He used a mixed methodology where questionnaires (with open and close-ended questions) and interviews or observations were used to collect more detailed data.
 Findings showed two kinds of motivational orientations i.e. integrative and instrumental.
 According to him, both orientations were indistinguishable.
 Lamb also highlighted that, with the particular Anglophone countries the English language is losing its connection.